kaustubhsant/CSC591-DevOps-Project/Readme.md

 ![image](images/deplyment.gif)

+###Goal 3
+**_The ability to use feature flags, serviced by a global redis store, to toggle functionality of a deployed feature in production_**

+Run redis server in a docker container

+By default the background color of Django application is green

+Set the background value in redis to red

+After the update in datastore background color of the application changes

 ###Goal 4
 **_The ability to monitor the deployed application (using at least 2 metrics) and send alerts using email or SMS (e.g., smtp, mandrill, twilio).
 An alert can be sent based on some predefined rule._**